The College of Physiotherapists of Manitoba (CPM) has developed a procedure to ensure the confidentiality of information.

 The Regulated Health Professions Act requires all regulated health professionals such as CPM to establish and maintain a CCP to promote and sustain high standards of practice amongst registrants.
 In order to maintain our self-regulated status under the new legislation it is imperative that CPM develop a CCP.

 It is widely accepted that a single tool that provides reliable, valid, and cost-effective measure of clinical competence does not exist, therefore a combination of evaluation methods is needed.
-A review of other colleges and disciplines reveals similar programs in place or to be launched across Canada.
+A review of other colleges and disciplines reveals similar programs in place across Canada.